NP95/cc/README.md

 hits in the cache and commits immediately (after some small cache lookup penalty).

-The simulate emits a full trace of all messages communicated during the execution of the stimulus.
-Upon completion, gathered statistics are emitted from which it can be seen that one load miss took place (the initial compulsory miss), followed by two hits corresponding to the replayed instruction and the subsequent load to the same line.
+The simuation emits a full trace of all messages communicated during the execution of the stimulus.
+Upon completion, gathered statistics are emitted from which it can be seen that one load miss took place (the initial compulsory miss), followed by two hits corresponding to the replayed instruction and the second load to the same line.

 ```
 [410.2:FI;top.statistics (M)]:CPU statistics path top.cluster.cpu: '{transaction_count:2}